cedar/cedar/troubleshooting.md

 * **Some of the unit tests fail.
 Help!**

 > There may be several causes for this.
-Unfortuantely, unit tests don't work well on Windows.
+Unfortunately, unit tests do not work well on Windows.
 Also, if you see a lot of unit tests with the gui prefix failing, this may be because you are not in an environment where GUIs can be opened.
 If you are using ssh, try adding -X.

 Using cedar
 -----------

 * **I'm using cedar together with plugins.
-Why does the processing ide crash on start-up or during use (e.g., loading an architecture)?**
+Why does the GUI crash on start-up or during use (e.g., loading an architecture)?**

 > The plugins are most likely compiled or linked to a different version of cedar.
 You can disable loading the plugins by using a command line option --no-plugins (see --help).
-If your ide now starts up without crashing, you should recompile all plugins using your current cedar version.
+If your GUI now starts up without crashing, you should recompile all plugins using your current cedar version.
 In some cases, outdated plugins are loaded without crashing and may lead to crashes later on while using or shutting down cedar.
 In this case, please also recompile your plugins everytime you update your core cedar.

-* **How can I move triggers once I placed them on the architecture canvas?**

-> Try double-click dragging the trigger or select multiple items to move around.

 * **When using 3D neural fields, exceptions occur once the triggers are started.**